-- Users of complex applications, especially graphics-intensive, such as are seen in digital animation, visual effects, computer-aided design, engineering, geological research. - A front-end modeling system/interface for GPU-intensive workloads can be deployed on HPC clusters or supercomputers. - Virtualized deployments in customer private cloud environments that use remote access or virtual desktop infrastructure (VDI) technology to allow end-users to use VM-based workstations. - Virtualized deployments in public cloud environments, especially GPU accelerated instances, that use remote access or virtual desktop infrastructure (VDI) technology to allow end-users to use VM-based workstations. - A host for one or four VMs (see SKU descriptions for specifics). - For application developers, use Red Hat Enterprise Linux Developer Workstation (see above, "Development environment" section for more info).
+- Users of complex applications, especially graphics-intensive, such as are seen in digital animation, visual effects, computer-aided design, engineering, geological research, or any other visualizationfocused workload. - A front-end modeling system/interface for GPU-intensive workloads can be deployed on HPC clusters or supercomputers. - Virtualized deployments in customer private cloud environments that use remote access or virtual desktop infrastructure (VDI) technology to allow end-users to use VM-based workstations. - Virtualized deployments in public cloud environments, especially GPU accelerated instances, that use remote access or virtual desktop infrastructure (VDI) technology to allow end-users to use VM-based workstations. - A host for 1 or 4 VMs for single-user usage (see SKU descriptions for specifics). - For application development where the deployment target is Red Hat Enterprise Linux or Red Hat OpenShift.